tylersuehr7/chips-input-layout/README.md

 This is used internally by the library to trigger UI updates on `RecyclerView` adapters when the data has changed.

-*Currently, `ChipsInputLayout`, does not have a method to set this type of observer on the `ChipDataSource` because this is for internal components of the library.
-However, this may be an addition to the library, if needed\requested, in the future.*

 To use this functionality, you'll want to implement the `ChipChangedObserver` and register it on `ChipDataSource`.
 Be sure to manage unregistering the observer, if need be, as well.

+Since components outside of the library cannot, and should not, directly access `ChipDataSouce`, you'll use `ChipsInputLayout` to set the observer; using its `setChipChangedObserver(ChipChangedObserver)` method.

 Here is a simple example:
 ```java